Thomson Flats Area Structure Plan

 In-person public engagement is not encouraged at this time due to the COVID-19 pandemic.
 In response, the applicant team has developed a robust online engagement approach that can be found at https://www.thomsonflats.ca.

 Once the public engagement is complete, the applicant will submit the draft ASP, together with public feedback, to the City for formal review.

 Once the applicant has addressed any outstanding issues from phase one, they will begin work on the second and final phase of the ASP.
-Once the applicant has completed both phases, the ASP will be submitted to Council, which will decide whether or not to endorse the plan and give approve any related OCP amendments.
-However, even if successful, these steps would not be enough for the applicant to proceed with development.
+Once the applicant has completed both phases, the ASP will be submitted to Council, who will decide whether to endorse the plan and approve any related OCP amendments.
+However, even if successful, these steps would not necessarily be enough for the applicant to proceed with development.

 Before it can begin construction, the applicant will have to apply for rezoning, development permits, subdivision and building permits.
 Another public hearing would be required during the rezoning process, giving residents an opportunity to review the project at a more detailed level.

 What is an Area Structure Plan?

 An Area Structure Plan is a long-range planning document that works with the OCP to provide direction for development.
 While the OCP provides a high-level vision for development of the city as a whole, an ASP provides more detailed guidance for a specific area.
 It allows land owners to work with City staff to figure out how development in the area can best meet City objectives.
 An ASP looks at issues like appropriate land uses, servicing (e.g. sewers and roads), environmental protection, hazardous conditions, form and character, parks and community resources, and heritage.